dm2705/Image-Compare/README.md

 ##Overview##

-**This project is a very simple, yet fast script which can differentiate between images which are simila, but have minor differences**
+**This project is a simple, yet fast script which can differentiate between images which are similar, but have minor differences, even down to the level of pixels**